KartikeyaBisht9/FobaBacktestEngine/docs/README.md

 The **FobaBacktestEngine** offers extensive customization options, allowing users to configure the specific fields to be recorded during simulations, such as order placement, trade execution, and market depth.
 These configurations allow for detailed assessment and analysis of strategy performance under various market conditions.

 ---
+---
+## BreakPoint Simulation

+The orderBook we maintain internally can be displayed for the researcher to look at how feeatures are developing, how orders are arriving etc:
+1. researcher inputs a startTime & endTime in nanoseconds
+2. researcher inputs a json that maps {field : plotType} ... e.g. we can plot rws_skew as a timeseries if we want to see how this feature behaves or we can visualize our position.

+A react based server will launch where the user can simulate the orderBook etc using a scroll wheel

+---